Audiology & Hearing Loss Testing

 Sensorineural hearing losses are often permanent.
 Sometimes medicine may be tried to reverse certain sensorineural hearing losses but treatment with hearing aids or cochlear implants are more common.
 Common examples of Sensorineural hearing losses include the following:

 - Autoimmune Disease

 Our licensed audiologists perform audiograms – hearing tests – as well as ABRs, Newborn Hearing Screens,ENGs, Tympanograms, OAEs, Acoustic Reflexes, Electrocochleography and Behavioral Observation Audiometry.
 They work closely with our ENT doctors to determine the best treatment for your hearing loss.

 If hearing aids are recommended, our audiologists work with you and your lifestyle to obtain and fit hearing aids to best optimize your hearing.

 Learn more about hearing aids.

-We offer HINT testing, AZbio and Cochlear Mapping for Cochlear Implant patients.
+We offer HINT testing, AZbio testing and Cochlear Mapping for Cochlear Implant patients.